rdhelli/PythonForMegaPi/README.md

    * (On MacOSX): ```[arduino Package Contents]\contents\Jave\libraries\makeblock\src```
  * Open Arduino IDE, choose the firmware from Examples.
  ![image](https://raw.githubusercontent.com/Makeblock-official/PythonForMegaPi/master/images/firmware.jpg)
- * Compile and upload the Firmware to your board
+ * Compile and upload your board's firmware to your board

 ### Prepare for Raspberry Pi
  * On your Raspberry Pi,